co44co44/my-git-phase1project/README.md

 In the future, the data used will be the data from the online stores that are physically at those malls.
 However, for this project on phase-1, a jb.json file is being used.
 This file contains the data that the user will access.
 I used real pictures and data from two main stores: GAP (https://www.gap.com/) and OLD NAVY (https://oldnavy.gap.com/)

 # Support:
-If you need support contact me at : crisordonez44@gmail.com
+If you need support contact Cristina Ordonez at : crisordonez44@gmail.com

 # Author:
 Maria Cristina Ordonez C.